 How’s Dolby Atmos and Dolby Vision?

 Dolby Vision and Dolby Atmos are available across a variety of major platforms.
-These include Netflix, Amazon Prime Video, Vudu, Movies Anywhere and Disney+.
+These include Netflix, Amazon Prime Video, Vudu, Movies Anywhere, and Disney Plus.
 HDR10 is also available for content that doesn’t support Dolby Vision.
 The Shield TV supports more native 4K content than most other streaming media players.
 It also supports all the major music streaming services.

-Whether you’re a gamer or Netflix binger, the Nvidia Shield is a no-brainer.
+Whether you’re a gamer or Netflix binger, the NVIDIA Shield is a no-brainer.
 This was true back in 2015 when it was first released, then again in 2017 with the re-release.
-The same is true today, and now moreso than ever.
-It’s cheaper and more powerful, the remote is better, and there’s even more cutting edge support for the best streaming content available.
+The same is true today, and now more so than ever.
+The current Shield TV is more powerful, the remote is better, and there’s even more cutting-edge support for the best streaming content available.

-I can’t recommend the Nvidia Shield TV enough.
-I’m still impressed by the simplicity and reliability of the existing Shield TV.
-Nvidia continues to update it and add new features to this day.
-If you’re frustrated by companies that forget your product the moment you leave the store, Nvidia is not that company.
-The new Nvidia Shield TV will probably get updates much longer than your smartphone.
+I can’t recommend the NVIDIA Shield TV enough.
+NVIDIA continues to update all versions of it and add new features to this day.
+That continued software support certainly helps to justify the increased price tag.
+If you’re frustrated by companies that forget your product the moment you leave the store, NVIDIA is not that company.
+The new NVIDIA Shield TV will probably get updates much longer than your smartphone.

-At $149.99 the Nvidia Shield TV is perfect for anyone looking for a no-fuss Android TV that nails the basics and packs more power and media support than anything else on the market.
-If you’re after even more advanced gaming, then you’ll definitely want to pony up the extra $50 to get the new Shield TV Pro.
+At $149.99, the NVIDIA Shield TV is perfect for anyone looking for a no-fuss Android TV that nails the basics and packs more power and media support than anything else on the market.
+If you’re after even more advanced gaming, you’ll definitely want to pony up the extra $50 to get the new Shield TV Pro ($199).
 Regardless of which is better for your needs, a Shield TV of any description should be a part of every living room.